 - Liver damage

 - Stomach damage

 The drugs that are often compounded with codeine have side effects as well.
 Tylenol (generic name acetaminophen) damages the liver in large doses.
 Since codeine abusers become tolerant to codeine, they use more and more over time, inadvertently overdosing on acetaminophen as well.
 This liver damage can be fatal.
 Promethazine-codeine cough syrup can depress the central nervous system so much as to cause death by slowing or stopping the heart or lungs.
 This risk is even higher when the syrup is combined with alcohol.

 When a person discontinues codeine abuse, the body goes through a withdrawal period that can last for several days.
 Withdrawal is unpleasant and shares many symptoms with withdrawal from other opiates, such as heroin.

 - Muscle pain

 Quitting “cold turkey” is the fastest way to purge all of the codeine from the body, but it is also the most difficult on the person.
 Tapering the codeine abuse to a lower dose, day by day, can be easier.
 Drug substitutes, such as methadone or suboxone, can help with the cravings and withdrawal symptoms.
-Withdrawal and treatment under a doctor’s supervision can provide the best results.
+Withdrawal and treatment under a doctor’s supervision can provide the best results for overcoming the dangerous effects of codeine abuse and addiction.
 If you or someone you know is suffering from a drug addiction, give us a call today.